GEOS-Chem-IGE/GEOS-Chem-infra/simulation-guide.md

 ./createRunDir.sh
 ```

+You will be prompted with a series of questions to configure the run directory:

+> [!NOTE]
+> If you are using a different version of GEOS-Chem, the questions and available options may differ from those shown here.

 #### Configure input data and register as a GEOS-Chem user

 If this is the first time you have created a run directory, you will be prompted to enter the path to the `ExtData` directory that contains input data for GEOS-Chem (meteorology, emissions, etc.).
 Enter `/bettik/PROJECTS/pr-geoschem/COMMON/geos-chem-data/ExtData`: